bcgov/range-web/README.md

 The goal is to move important crown land management documents from paper to digital, and to make this information accessible in the field through disconnected mobile devices.
 This also supports a new and consistent process for Range staff across the province to support decision making processes.

-An Agile Scrum team is developed the Alpha product to test basic fuctions and was done March 31, 2018.
-Future releases will lead towards an application that can be used by staff and public range use agreement holders, on multiple platforms.
+An Agile Scrum team developed the Alpha product to test basic fuctions and was done March 31, 2018.
+Future releases by the Kamloops Range team at Kamloops Innovation Centre will lead towards an application that can be used by staff and public range use agreement holders, on multiple platforms.

 For the Alpha Release, the web application documented here allows Range Branch Staff to view Range Use Plans that have been created in the iOS application.
-Soon, Range Officers will also be able to create and maintain records on web.
-It will also enable users to assign staff to a set of agreements they are responsible for managing.
+Soon, Range Officers will also be able to create and maintain records on web, but the offline abilities remain an iOS only feature for the time being.
+It also enables users to assign staff to a set of agreements they are responsible for managing.

 ### Related MyRangeBc Documentation